 10 Preliminary enquiries.
-The Council may make preliminary enquiries to establish the basic facts of what has happened in order to understand whether there may be a case to answer under the disciplinary procedure.
+The council may make preliminary enquiries to establish the basic facts of what has happened in order to understand whether there may be a case to answer under the disciplinary procedure.

-If the employee's manager believes there may be a disciplinary case to answer, the Council may initiate a more detailed investigation undertaken to establish the facts of a situation or to establish the perspective of others who may have witnessed misconduct.
+If the employee's manager believes there may be a disciplinary case to answer, the council may initiate a more detailed investigation undertaken to establish the facts of a situation or to establish the perspective of others who may have witnessed misconduct.

-11 Informal Procedures.
+Informal Procedures.
 Where minor concerns about conduct become apparent, it is the manager's responsibility to raise this with the employee and clarify the improvements required.
-If the employee in question is the Clerk to the Council, the manager is the Staffing Committee.
 A file note will be made and kept by the manager.
 The informal discussions are not part of the formal disciplinary procedure.
 If the conduct fails to improve, or if further matters of conduct become apparent, the manager may decide to formalise the discussions and invite the employee to a first stage disciplinary hearing.